josbeir/cakephp-docs-md/docs/5/en/orm/database-basics.md

 These methods allow you to use rich data types in your applications and properly convert them into SQL statements.
-The last and most flexible way of creating queries is to use the [/orm/query-builder](orm/query-builder.md).
+The last and most flexible way of creating queries is to use the [Query Builder](../orm/query-builder.md).
 This approach allows you to build complex and expressive queries without having to use platform specific SQL.
 When using the query builder, no SQL will be sent to the database server until the `execute()` method is called, or the query is iterated.
 Iterating a query will first execute